ParallelMaths/parallel/pages/7-05-supernovae.md

 ::: problem id=1_2 marks=2
 __1.2.__ What is the volume of a sphere with a radius of 8.4 cm?

-(Give you answer accurate to the nearest whole number.
+(Give your answer accurate to the nearest whole number.
 And use an accurate value of π, using several decimal places.)

 <input type="number" solution="2,483"/> cm<sup>3</sup>